 Albacete is the most populated city in the region but this doesn’t mean you’re fighting for pavement space.

 In fact, in the spotless Abelardo Sánchez Park you will find cherry trees, sculptures, rose gardens and fountains.

 Additionally, the city is a short drive to two natural parks: Parque Natural de los Calares del Rio Mundo y de la Sima and Los Lagunas de Ruidera.

 In the immediate city itself there is much to explore.
 The 16th century San Juan cathedral, located in the heart of Albacete, has imposing Ionic columns, glittering stained glass and gorgeously detailed murals.

 Meanwhile, the Plaza Altozano continues the high standard of architecture.
 We suggest pausing in the square’s immaculate gardens to take it all in.

 Other must-sees are the Pasaje Lodares – similar to Burlington Arcade in London – and Albacete Library, which was initially built as a water tank in 1921 to supply citizens with hydration—It’s visually stunning and the atmosphere is serene.

 After a packed day of sightseeing, the restaurants of Albacete will more than satisfy growling stomachs.

-Michelin starred Don Gil on Calle Banos – back to toilets again – combines exceptional quality with reasonable prices.
+Don Gil on Calle Banos – back to toilets again – boasts a Michelin Bib Gourmand combines exceptional quality with reasonable prices.
 Expect perfect tapas, sauteed scallops and Carabinero paella.
 What’s not to like?